caoanh00/LandmarkRemark/README.md

 # Landmark Remark
 Landmark Remark is a native Android app in Kotlin.
 It uses Google Map SDK and Firebase services.
 The main function of the app is to add notes on the map.
+- Used Firebase Authentication to manage user information.
+- Used Firebase Realtime Database to store notes of user.
+- Used Google Map SDK to load map.

 # Time Spent
 Hours spent on implementing the app: